GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

 code from buyers and bid-scoring code from the seller can receive data from their [Key/Value services](#key-value-service-detail).
-Once an ad is chosen and displayed (in a [fenced frame](/docs/privacy-sandbox/fenced-frame/) to preserve privacy) the seller and the winning bidder can report the auction result.
+Once an ad is chosen and displayed (in a [fenced frame](/docs/privacy-sandbox/fenced-frame/) to preserve privacy) the seller and the winning buyer can report the auction result.

 1. A user visits a site which displays ads.
 2. The seller's code starts an auction.
 The seller specifies which ad space is